human9/rg353v_linux/README.md

 - Software shutdown doesn't seem to work - sometimes.
 Have to hold down power to power off fully.
 Due to unbalanced regulator disables? https://lore.kernel.org/all/646e391f.810a0220.214ce.d680@mx.google.com/
 - Maybe it's a hardware fault on my own thing? e.g. https://github.com/raspberrypi/linux/issues/2830 / https://github.com/espressif/esp-hosted/issues/93
 - Hmm, might be a transient thing solvable by disconnecting battery.
 May also be related to the UART to usb dongle.
-- Keen to test with 6.5 rc1 - might buff out by then.
+- Testing with 6.5-rc1, seem to have some new issues, see [dmesg.txt](dmesg.txt)